apollographql/apollo-kotlin/docs/source/get-started.md

                                         .build();
 ```

+If you need to send header values with your GraphQL requests, you can add those to your `OkHttpClient` instance by means of an [Interceptor](https://github.com/square/okhttp/wiki/Interceptors).

 > Note: In the sample project you can find the client here => `apollo-sample/src/main/java/com/apollographql/apollo/sample/GitHuntApplication.java`.

 That's it!
 Now your client is ready to start fetching data.

 <h2 id="creating-graphql-file">Creating a .graphql File</h2>

 The Apollo Android plugin works by generating code that corresponds to the GraphQL queries you specify in your application's `.graphql` files.
 There is nothing Android specific about these queries, they can be used with other GraphQL clients as well.
+It is however important to have a name for your query to avoid compilation failures.

 So if you wanted to perform the below query, you would place it in a file that ends in `.graphql`.
 It's common to use the query name as the file name.
 So in this case your file would be named, `FeedQuery.graphql`.